Buck Dharma: Blue Öyster Cult: 1971–present

 In 1988 Blue Öyster Cult released Imaginos, which was recorded between 1982 and 1988.
-The record was originally planned to be a concept album based on Sandy Pearlman's poetry by former drummer Albert Bouchard.
-At the insistence of Columbia Records, it was released under the band name.
+The record was originally planned to be a concept album by former drummer Albert Bouchard, based on Sandy Pearlman's poetry.
+At the insistence of Columbia Records, it was released under the band's name.
 Despite largely positive reviews, the album did not do well commercially, and the band was dropped by Columbia.
-This was the last album featuring all original members, as the Bouchards left at the end of production.
+This was the last album featuring all the original members, as the Bouchards left at the end of production.

-In 1988, Roeser formed The Red and the Black with John Rogers on bass and Ron Riddle on drums.
-The band recorded demos, but was never signed by a record company and never released an album.
+In 1988, Roeser formed the Red and the Black with Jon Rogers (bass and vocals) and Ron Riddle (drums and vocals).
+The band recorded demos but was not signed by a record company and never released an album.
 As a result, the band split quickly.
 In 1989, Roeser contributed the instrumental "Gamera is Missing" to the album Guitar's Practicing Musicians Volume 3 (later included on the CD re-release of Flat Out).

 After releasing Imaginos, Roeser, Bloom and Lanier continued to tour as Blue Öyster Cult, with various musicians on bass and drums.
 In 1992, the band wrote the score for Bad Channels and composed two original songs for its soundtrack.
 In 1994, Blue Öyster Cult released Cult Classic, an album containing remakes of their greatest hits.

-In the late 1990s, Blue Öyster Cult signed with Sanctuary Records, and released two studio albums and one live album between 1998 and 2002.
-The band was dropped by the label in 2002.
+In the late 1990s, Blue Öyster Cult signed with Sanctuary Records, and released two studio albums and one live album between 1998 and 2002, after which the band was dropped by the label.
 Roeser continues to tour extensively with the band, and in December 2012 reunited for a final time with all of the original members for the band's 40th Anniversary Concert.

 On January 1, 2015, Roeser released "Fight", an original song, on his SoundCloud account.
-It is his first newly released material since 2001.
+It is his first new material since 2001.
 The song was later re-recorded with Blue Öyster Cult, appearing on their fifteenth album The Symbol Remains (2020).

-Roeser appears on the song "Metal Head" by the comedy-rock group Blotto and appears in the song's video, watching television.
+Roeser appears on the song "Metalhead" by the comedy-rock group Blotto and appears in the song's video, watching television.

+In July 2024, Roeser released a video for a new song, "The End of Every Song" on Youtube.

 Personal life

-In 2002, Roeser and his wife created "The Dharmas", a web-series exclusively featured on Roeser's website.
-The web-series is a comical, fictionalized insight on the life and times of the Roeser family.
+In 2002, Roeser and his wife created "The Dharmas", a web series exclusively featured on Roeser's website.
+The web series is a comical, fictionalized view into the life and times of the Roeser family.

 In 1996, Roeser heard about Ricky Browning, a 10-year-old fan of Roeser's "Godzilla" who was battling a brain tumor.
 Roeser organized a benefit concert to help with the family's medical costs.
 Roeser, his wife Sandy, drummer John Miceli and bassist Danny Miranda played the concert under the name "Buck Dharma Band".
 Roeser taped the concert and released a video of it, which includes the story of Browning.
 Browning eventually succumbed to his illness.
 The Roesers still have a close relationship with the Browning family.